Leniorko/social-manger-frontend/README.md

 - Vite
 - pnpm

 ### Decisions made so far

 - Perform styling via `sx` prop.
   - Probably later do theming via mui themes.
+To provide way for custom themes.
 - Pages are **not** components.
 Technically they are, but for organization purpose they are not.
+  - Pages must be built with React components.
+Author goal is to completely avoid plain html tags and heavely rely on mui in terms of spacing and styling.
+  - Although in components it's okay.
+But prefer mui `Box` and `Container` over plain `div`